How to Care for Your Dental Health in Menopause

 Floss

 Perhaps everyone brushes their teeth, but do many people floss?
 Not as many, of course.
 But flossing is almost equally important because it helps you remove the plaque between your teeth.
-You will also reduce inflammation and stimulate your gum tissue by flossing every day.
+You will also reduce inflammation and stimulate gum tissue growth by flossing every day.
 Once a day is enough for general care.

 Use Mouthwash